Egypt © Edgardo W. Olivera

 Egypt Travel Guide

 Egypt is the world's premier tourist destination for historical sightseeing.
 From the mysterious and awe-inspiring Pyramids of Giza, to the Nile's West Bank, to the 3,000-year-old temples of Abu Simbel and the beguilingly beautiful Coptic Cairo, those with an interest in ancient civilisation will find themselves in heaven on holiday in Egypt.

-However, tourists who take a less cultural approach to holiday-making will not be disappointed by the Land of the Pharaohs either.
-Egypt abounds with fun activities - such as diving and snorkelling coral reefs, cruising along the Nile, and camel treks into the Sahara - and often, as is the case with the magnificent Sinai Peninsula, tourists can combine these adventures with experiences of real cultural significance.
+However, tourists who take a less cultural approach to holiday-making will not be disappointed by the Land of the Pharaohs.
+Activities in Egypt include diving and snorkelling on the coral reefs, river cruises on the Nile, and camel treks into the Sahara.
+In places such as the magnificent Sinai Peninsula, tourists can combine these adventures with experiences of real cultural significance.

-Egypt also has a world-class array of holiday resorts.
+Egypt has a world-class array of holiday resorts.
 From the bohemian charm of Dahab, to the glitzy elegance of El Gouna (known as the 'Venice of the Red Sea') and the creature comforts offered by Sharm el-Sheikh, those looking for a top-quality holiday resort in Egypt will find themselves spoilt for choice.

-With an astounding amount of things to see and do, great weather, a healthy and delicious national diet, and wonderful souk (open-air market) shopping opportunities, it is plain to see why Egypt is one of the world's favourite holiday destinations.
+With an astounding variety of things to see and do, great weather, a healthy and delicious national diet, and wonderful souk (open-air market) shopping opportunities, it is plain to see why Egypt is one of the world's favourite holiday destinations.

 Best time to visit

-Egypt experiences hot and dry weather all year round - although things are marginally cooler and wetter in areas adjacent to the coastline.
-The sun can get uncomfortably fierce during summer (May to October), and so tourists to Egypt are advised to travel between November and April.
+Egypt experiences hot and dry weather all year round, although things are marginally cooler and wetter in areas adjacent to the coastline.
+The sun can be uncomfortably fierce during summer (May to October), so tourists to Egypt are advised to travel between November and April.
 Visitors are also strongly advised to assess the political situation in Egypt before they finalise travel plans, as the region has sometimes been volatile in recent years.
 Read more on Egypt's Climate and Weather.